-If you visit the Philippines, you will discover that most homes, business establishments and even private and government offices keep a little baroque style statue of a boy king around somewhere.
+If you visit the Philippines, you will discover that most homes, business establishments, and even private and government offices keep a little baroque-style statue of a boy king somewhere.

 This figure was brought by the Spaniards and is known as the Santo Niño de Cebu, the oldest surviving Christian relic in the Philippines.

-But way back in pre-Spanish times, similar wooden idols were placed on multiple areas of the community by the early inhabitants of what is now Philippines, and venerated as guardians, protectors and pagan deities.
+But way back in the pre-Spanish period, similar wooden idols were placed on multiple areas of the community by the early inhabitants of what is now the Philippines and were venerated as guardians, protectors, and pagan idols.

 The Lianito Idol

-These "Anito" spirits are usually an old ancestor who was known to have lived a virtuous life when they were alive.
-Due to the fact that they were known in life, they were venerated after death much like the origins of household elves in many other cultures around the world.
+These Anito spirits are usually an old ancestor who was known to have lived a virtuous life when they were alive.
+They were venerated after death much like the origins of household elves in other cultures.

-Houses in pre-colonial Visayas carry a "larawan" (image) or "tawu tawu" (idols) made out of wood, stone, gold or ivory whom the family pay homage to, in remembrance of the dead.
-They are offered with food, flowers and 'pag-anito' (worship) daily to ensure a continuous flow of blessings upon them.
+Houses in the pre-colonial Visayas carry a larawan (image) or tawu tawu (idols) made out of wood, stone, gold, or ivory whom the family pays homage, in remembrance of the dead.
+They are offered food, flowers, and pag-anito (worship) daily to ensure a continuous flow of blessings upon them.

 Baptism and Betrayal

-The original image of the Santo Niño de Cebu was a gift from Antonio Pigafetta, an Italian chronicler and one of the scribes of Ferdinand Magellan, given to Hara Humamay, the royal consort of Rajah Humabon, chieftain of Cebu in 1521, as a token of friendship and allegiance to Spain.
+The original image of the Santo Niño de Cebu was a gift from Antonio Pigafetta, an Italian chronicler and one of the scribes of Ferdinand Magellan, who gave it to Hara Humamay—the royal consort of Rajah Humabon—the chieftain of Cebu in 1521, as a token of friendship and allegiance to Spain.

-The queen, originally named as Amihan (Northeast Monsoon) converted to Catholicism and was baptized with a new Christian name "Juana", after Joane of Castille and Aragon, mother of the Holy Roman Emperor Charles V.
+The queen, originally named Amihan (Northeast Monsoon), converted to Catholicism and was baptized with a new Christian name "Juana", after Joane of Castille and Aragon, mother of the Holy Roman Emperor Charles V.